Film: Miracle on 34th Street

 It's December in New York, and Macy's hires a quiet but charming old man (Kris Kringle) to be their Mall Santa

 .
-Thing is, Kris clearly sees himself as far more than some seasonal employee: telling customers where to find a better price on a toy (even if it means sending them to competing stores), talking to the children in their own languages, and even claiming to be the real Santa!
+Thing is, Kris clearly sees himself as far more than some seasonal employee: he tells customers where to find a better price on a toy (even if it means sending them to competing stores), talks to the children in their own languages, and even claims to be the real Santa!
 R. H. Macy is incensed — until he sees how much goodwill Macy's is building with its customer base.
-Everyone becomes content to let Kris have his harmless fantasies; everyone, that is, except the company's psychologist, who attempts to get him committed to a mental asylum on a grudge.
+Everyone becomes content to let Kris have his harmless fantasies; everyone, that is, except the company's resentful psychologist, who attempts to get him committed to a mental asylum.
 Things come to a head in a big showy trial, where the defense decides to argue that Kris is not insane even though he claims to be Santa Claus — because he is

-An important subplot revolves around Doris, the Macy's PR manager who hired Kris, and her little daughter Susan.
-Susan has never believed in Santa Claus (due to her bitter divorced mother
+An important subplot revolves around Doris, the PR manager who hired Kris, and her young daughter Susan.
+Susan has never believed in Santa Claus because her bitter divorced mother

-being against believing in fantasy) but meeting Kris causes her to start wondering.
-There's also a romantic subplot involving Doris and Fred, Kris' defense lawyer.
+doesn't want her to indulge in fantasies, but meeting Kris causes both of them to start wondering.
+There's also a romance subplot between Doris and Fred, Kris' defense attorney.

 as Doris Walker, Natalie Wood